By Bethany |

 The mind: it can be a crazy, dark, beautiful, chaotic, place.
 The mind is an amazingly complex organ that not only runs your body but can greatly affect your life and determine your future.
 Every action you take begins with a single thought.
 I remember when the thought “you’re a lost cause”popped into my head after a week of bad decisions.
 That’s the night I tried to take my own life.

 I genuinely trusted and loved God.
 I was going to church, part of a small group and actively involved.
 But something wasn’t quite right.
 Why couldn’t I “be good”consistently?!?!
 If you’ve read my previous blog, you know I was diagnosed with bipolar disorder, depression and anxiety (so that explained a lot).
 In one of my weakest moments, Satan saw the perfect opportunity to attack.
 I was mentally weak and felt absolutely nothing on the inside.
 He didn’t come to me in a dark, creepy voice.
 He’s smarter than that.
-He knew I’d recognize him if he used his voice.
 The voice was my own.
 “You’re a lost cause.”
-I grabbed a hand full of sleeping pills and immediately thought of Anna (another deadly thought arose); “she’ll be better off anyway,”and down they went…and then some more.
+I grabbed a handful of sleeping pills and immediately thought of Anna (another deadly thought arose); “she’ll be better off anyway,”and down they went…and then some more.

 - Think about what you’re thinking about; I’m pretty sure that’s a Joyce Meyer’s quote!
 I had to tune into my thoughts.
 My mind was like a freaking rat race.
 I would sit up for hours just staring at the ceiling, thoughts going 90 miles a minute.
 But, when I stopped to think about each thought, they did start to slow down.